jturello/ember_question_answer_board_2/README.md

 Epicodus Javascript week 4 code review - Ember Extended

-#### Description/requirements: Continue developing the Question and Answer message board application.
+#### Description/requirements:

-##### &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Implement at least one computed property.
+Create a question and answer message board where a user submits a question and other users can respond with answers.
+* Questions should have the content of the question itself, an author and additional notes.
+* Answers should have the content of the answer and the author.
+* Include a header and/or navbar that appears on all pages containing the name of your site and a link to the home page.
+* List all questions on the homepage, with only the question and the name of the author showing.
+* Users should be able to click on a question to view additional information.
+* Allow users to add and edit questions.
+* Allow users to add answers to a question.
+Answers should be added and viewed on the same page as the question they respond to.
-* Or display the number of answers each question has with a computed property.
+* On the Home page, display the number of answers each question has using an Ember computed property.
-##### Add a helper.
-Possible Ideas:
-* On the question list on index page, add an icon next to questions with 4 or more answers
+* Display a fire icon on the Home page next to questions with 4 or more answers using an Ember helper
-##### Integrate a service.
-Possible Ideas:
-* Allow users to create lists of favorite questions or answers to reference later.

 ## Prerequisites

-You will need the following things properly installed on your computer.
+You will need the following software properly installed on your computer.

 * [Git](http://git-scm.com/)
 * [Node.js](http://nodejs.org/) (with NPM)